Thavarshan/wisp/README.md

 ---

 For any issues, please open an issue on GitHub.
-Thank you for using Crysper!
+Thank you for using Cryptide!